enes-un/Data-Analysis-on-IMDb/README.md

 ## Data Source

 ### Personal IMDb Data
-Exported from my IMDb account, including:
+Exporting from my IMDb account, including:
 - Movie ratings and watchlist.
 - TV series ratings.

 ### IMDb Metadata
-Retrieved using the IMDbPY package, including:
+Retrieving using the IMDbPY package, including:
 - Genres, IMDb ratings, runtime, and release years for both movies and TV series.
 - Cast and directors for both movies and series.